-As a company whose shares are traded on AIM, the Company is subject to the AIM Rules for Companies.
-Pursuant to (amended) AIM Rule 26, with effect from 28 September 2018, every company whose shares are traded on AIM is required to state on its website which corporate governance code it applies, how it complies with that code, and where it departs from its chosen corporate governance code an explanation of the reasons for doing so (Corporate Governance Statement).
+As a company whose shares are traded on AIM, the Company is subject to the AIM Rules (the ‘AIM Rules’) for Companies.
+Pursuant to (amended) AIM Rule 26, every company whose shares are traded on AIM is required to state on its website which corporate governance code it applies, how it complies with that code, and where it departs from its chosen corporate governance code an explanation of the reasons for doing so (Corporate Governance Statement).

 |Finance||The need to provide transparent and accurate information to the market and the need to ensure that the Company generates and preserves value over the long term|

 |Risk and internal control||The need for the Board to establish formal and transparent policies and procedures to ensure the effectiveness of its internal controls systems and the integrity of financial statements||The Audit Committee scrutinises the plans, and the performance against plan, before making recommendations to the Board.|

 |Governance||To ensure high standards of governance and adherence to applicable regulations throughout the Group.||The General Counsel and Company Secretary is tasked with monitoring corporate governance developments and reports to the Board on any significant issues of relevance to the Group.
 She also provides training and information papers on governance topics at regular intervals.|